jech/galene-stt/README.md

 cd ..
 ```

-Install the `libopus` and `libopusfile` libraries.
-For example,
-under Debian, do
+Install the `libopus` library.
+For example, under Debian, do
 ```
-apt install libopus-dev libopusfile-dev
+apt install libopus-dev
 ```

 Build galene-stt: